fentybit/fentybit/README.md

 <p>
 Hello, World!<br>
-I am Fenty, an aspiring software engineer, architect and problem solver.
+I am Fenty, a Full Stack SWE at RE/MAX First, former architect and problem solver.
 I have had a fascination for building things since I was young, from arts and crafts to high-school science projects, and assembling built-construction.
 I found my new passion in programming, which aligns with my true interest in analytical thinking.
 I began my journey in July 2020, enrolling in the Flatiron School Software Engineering program.
 I believe the core principles of Architecture and my background in Mathematics will be a good catalyst to my growth in the field of programming.
 I am excited to contribute my skills and past experiences to this new journey!
 </p>

 > <p>“Collaboration is an important part of the process, and ego is never a part of it.”